 Regardless of our children’s chosen profession, it will require some level of critical thinking.

-As parents, we need to ensure that our children have the critical thinking skills are necessary to succeed in school, in their chosen careers, and life.
+As parents, we need to ensure that our children have the critical thinking skills are necessary to succeed in school, in their chosen careers, and in life.

 We also need to ensure that our children can think for themselves, and can protect themselves, with a healthy critical mindset.